romainbenabdelkader/uid-auth/README_EN.md

 •	AI-Act–ready traceability for creative works (music, video, image, text)

+UID_AUTH is an open, minimal and extensible standard.
+Each institution remains fully sovereign in how it uses and integrates it

 This protocol can be used by:

 •	Collective Management Organizations (CMOs): SACEM, SOCAN, PRS, GEMA, ASCAP…